 \subsubsection{Pareto Frontier and the Searched PE Point}

-On the Gowalla dataset with all the three recommendation models, we first generate the Pareto Frontiers of head and tail losses by running the Pareto MTL algorithm \cite{lin2019pareto} with different trade-off preference vectors, shown in Figure \ref{frontier}.
-It can be observed that the obtained Pareto Frontiers under different constraints follow Pareto-Efficiency, i.e., no point achieves both lower short-head and long-tail losses than other points.
-When the model focuses more on head items, the short-head loss is lower while the long-tail loss increases, and vice versa.
+On the Gowalla dataset with all the three recommender models, we mark our ICPE solution and generate the Pareto Frontiers of head-set and niche-set losses by running the Pareto MTL algorithm \cite{lin2019pareto} with various trade-off preference vectors, shown in Fig. \ref{frontier}.
+It can be observed that the obtained Pareto Frontiers under different constraints follow Pareto-efficiency, i.e., no point achieves both lower head and niche losses than other points.
+When the model focuses more on the head item set, the head-set loss is lower while the niche-set loss increases, and vice versa.

-When it comes to the searched point of the PE solver, we can see that on all recommendations models, those points mainly lie in the middle part of the Pareto Frontiers.
+When it comes to the found solution of ICPE, we can observe that on all recommender models, those points mainly lie in the middle part of the Pareto Frontiers.
 This observation indicates that the \textbf{Pareto-efficiency solver} component of ICPE coincides with our aim of balancing the trade-off between head items and niche items.
 Furthermore, the solutions of ICPE obtain fewer losses on both of the two objectives than the Pareto Frontier generated by Pareto MTL, manifesting its superiority.